Specialised Re(Integration) Training Course

-This course aims to bring together mid-level practitioners, policy makers, researchers and donors from around the world to share experiences and develop a common understanding of possible and innovative approaches to (re)integration and improving community security.
-Best practice is shared by a pool of experienced trainers, and further explored and challenged by the participants.
-This course will be held in Barcelona, Spain, from the 20th to the 27th of June 2021.
+This course aims to bring together senior and mid-level practitioners, policy makers, researchers and donors from around the world to share experiences and develop a common understanding of possible and innovative approaches to (re)integration.
+Best practice on economic, political and social (re)integration are shared by a pool of experienced trainers, and further explored and challenged by the participants.
+This course is organised together with the Barcelona International Peace Center (BIPC) and will be held in Barcelona, Spain, 9th to 16th July 2023.